webleon/Hackintosh-OptiPlex-7070-SFF/README.md

 **Opencore Bootloader tested on Catalina 10.15.7 and Big Sur 11.0.1**

 **2020-11-15**
-* Added a basic EFI folder with Opencore Bootloader.
+* Changed bootloader to Opencore 0.6.3
-* Tested on Big Sur 11.0.1, everything works fine except onboard ALC255 audio.
+* Update MacOS to Big Sur 11.0.1
-* Because I added a dedicate GPU RX560, changed SMBIOS to iMac 19,1.
+* Because I added a dedicate GPU RX560, changed SMBIOS to iMac 19,1

 **2020-03-27**
 * Update MacOS to Catalina 10.15.4